Sett17/mdpaper/README.md

 ### Code

+*As of 1.8.0 code is, more or less, supported.
+Meaning it should be seen as a beta feature.
+There are a lot of kinks to work out.*

 Highlighting support for code blocks is provided by [chroma](https://github.com/alecthomas/chroma).
 So all the styles available there can be used here.